Parents Are Human is a bilingual card game that helps you spark deep conversations with your parents & loved ones.

 Sometimes we are so busy growing up we forget our parents are growing old.

-We’ve handpicked 50 Questions and 20 Actions to help spark connection and meaningful conversations between you and your family.
+We’ve handpicked 50 Questions and 20 Actions to help spark connection and meaningful conversations between you and your parents, grandparents, stepparents, etc.

-Each card has a level indicated by one or two diamonds in the top left corner with one 🌶 or two 🌶🌶 chili peppers.
+Each card has a level indicated in the top left corner with one 🌶 or two 🌶🌶 chili peppers.
 Start with a few light and easy questions or jump into the hard stuff right away.
 You control how you want to play.

-We’ve selected questions that reflect the areas people are most interested in learning about their parents—Life Events, Wisdom, Identity, and Relationships.
+We’ve selected questions that reflect the areas people are most interested in learning about their parents—Life Events, Wisdom, Identity, Relationships, and Actions.

-Our parents had painful experiences in their youth, fears & insecurities, funny stories, and a lifetime of wisdom to share.
+Just like us, our parents had their own painful experiences, fears & insecurities, funny stories, and a lifetime of wisdom to share.
 It’s never too late to get to know your parents.

 We started with one question, “What is the most impactful book you ever read?” and it led to a 1+ hour conversation.